-If the leaves on your ZZ Plant have turned yellow you are most probably overwatering.
+If the leaves on your plant have turned yellow you are most probably overwatering.
 Another thing to look out for that is caused by overwatering is whether those yellow leaves are starting to drop from the plant.

-Sometimes it may not be your watering schedule that is causing your ZZ Plant’s leaves to turn yellow, but the poor draining of the soil and pot.
-You can very easily increase the amount of drainage in your ZZ Plant by mixing in a small amount of perlite.
+Sometimes it may not be your watering schedule that is causing your plant’s leaves to turn yellow, but the poor draining of the soil and pot.
+You can very easily increase the amount of drainage by mixing in a small amount of perlite.
 This will make it far easier for water to flow through and out of the drainage holes of your pots (you should also check to make sure your pots have drainage holes).
 Another easy step is to add a few small stones or pebbles to the bottom of your pots, this helps in making sure that the drainage holes are never blocked by soil or any loose debris.

 Although clay or terracotta pots can be a little bit more expensive or breakable, their upsides are much more than just the aesthetic.
 The clay they’re made of is permeable which means that some of the water in your soil can evaporate through the sides of the pot.
 This isn’t the case for the plastic pots that most use, which instead hold in all of that moisture.
 So sometimes it is worth investing a little more to make sure that the roots of your ZZ Plant are not sitting in too much moisture.

 If your ZZ Plant’s leaves have turned yellow, dry and crispy (starting from the tips) it may be because you have not given it enough water for a while.
-Although your ZZ Plant won’t die on you suddenly if you forget to water it every once or twice, or make it go a little longer without water whilst you are on holiday, consistent underwatering will start to have an impact on your ZZ Plant’s health.
+Although your plant won’t die on you suddenly if you forget to water it every once or twice, or make it go a little longer without water whilst you are on holiday, consistent underwatering will start to have an impact on your plant’s health.
 It is important to keep an eye on the moisture levels of the soil so you know when your plant is ready for watering.

 Luckily underwatering won’t instantly kill your ZZ Plant so you have time to rectify the problem before it is too late.
 If you trim away the yellow and dried leaves, any new growth should hopefully be healthy and luscious green!